x-technology/PizzaScript/sessions/2021-03-27 - Making PizzaScript Parser with RxGo draft notes.md

 Check your understanding

 - What is an interpreter?

+> An interpreter is a program that executes other programs

 - What is a compiler?
 - What’s the difference between an interpreter and a compiler?
 - What is a token?